 - 1/8 teaspoon sea salt

 - Add granola to a food processor and process until the granola is the size of graham cracker crumbs.
-Add coconut oil to the food processor and process until mixture is well combined.
+Add coconut oil and dates to the food processor and process until mixture is well combined and sticking together.

 - Pour crust mixture into an 8×8 baking dish lined with parchment paper.
 Use your hands to press the mixture firmly into an even layer along the bottom of the dish.
 Place dish in the fridge to allow the crust to harden up.